exoplatform/web-conferencing/documentation/ACHITECTURE.md

 **Connector SPI**

 A service provider interface for implementing call connectors to plug into Web Conferencing core.
 This SPI consists of provider configuration for registration and Java and Javascript implementaions of provider logic.
 As connector may offer a support for several call providers (usually similar or of several calling methods: e.g. VoiP and landline but by single service), the SPI should be implemented by each provider of the connector.
-Then these providers will be managed separatelly and Platform administrator will be able activate them independetly.
+Then these providers will be managed separatelly and Platform administrator will be able activate them independently.

 **Call connector**

-Connector it is a portal extension, it's a package of single or several call providers implementations with its configurations and resources (specific server services, storages, state support, UI and internationalization messages).
-Portal extension allows simply install and uninstall the connector in Platform server.
+Connector it is a portal extension, it's a package of single or several call providers with its configuration and resources (specific server services, storages, state support, UI and internationalization messages).
+Portal extension mechanism allows simply install and uninstall the connector in Platform server.
 Connector extension should be installed together with Web Conferencing add-on.
-Connector dependencies (Java libraries) should be outside the extension WAR file and be deployed directly to _libraries_ folder of the Platform server (this will be done by installation via eXo Add-ons Manager or extension installer script).
+Connector dependencies (Java libraries) should be outside the extension WAR file and be deployed directly to _libraries_ folder of the Platform server (this will be done during installation by eXo Add-ons Manager or extension installer script).

 **Call provider**

-A call provider should conform the Connector SPI to be registred, loaded and successfully initialized within Web Conferencing.
+A call provider should conform the Connector SPI to be registered, loaded and successfully initialized within Web Conferencing features in eXo Platform.
 Each provider should extend `CallProvider` class and implements its abstract methods.
-Here can be initiated other works related to the provider, like initialize from configuration or saved settings, save specific settings and do other preprartions before starting to server users.
+Here can be initiated other works related to the provider, like initialize from configuration or saved settings, preconfigure specific settings and do other preparations before starting serve users.

 **Provider ID**

 Call providers are identified by an ID.
+It is a _string_ value.
 This ID used to look up a provider both in Java and Javascript APIs.
 Create provider ID using following rules:
 * ANSI characters without spaces and punctuation - it should be a single word (e.g. _skype_ or _my\_call_),
 * lowercase - don't use character in upper case.

 **Provider title**

-Provider needs a human readable name which will distunguish it among others.
+Provider needs a human readable name which will well distunguish it among others.
 It will appear in administrative screen and may be used for regular users.
 Often it based on a service or software name providing video calls support.

 **Provider configuration**

 A call provider may need an extra settings that will let users connect a right server or local app.
-While it's optional, each provider that needs such settings adds them in the connector extension and then this provider plugin will load in runtime and use for a work.
-Component plugin configiration should be done in XML following eXo Container [configuration](https://docs.exoplatform.org/public/topic/PLF50/PLFAdminGuide.Configuration.html) scheme.
+While it's optional, each provider that needs such settings should add them in the connector extension and then the provider will load them in runtime and use for a work.
+Component plugin configiration should be done in XML by following eXo Container [configuration](https://docs.exoplatform.org/public/topic/PLF50/PLFAdminGuide.Configuration.html) scheme.

 Creating a connector
 ========

-Web Conferencing designed so to allow maxium freedom to its connectors for implementing UI and logic parts.
-As shown above the core of Web Conferencing only cares about placing call buttons of its connectors in eXo Platform interface and provides an API for common operations that may be needed to make calls.
-Such aspects as markup, styles and logic that handles them are fully managed by a connector and call providers that it offer.
-While connector can be registred in the system via declarative XML configuration, in runtime it relies on object instances offered by the connector to the core.
+Web Conferencing designed so, to allow maximum freedom to its connectors for implementing UI and logic parts.
+As shown above the core of Web Conferencing only covers placing call buttons of its connectors in eXo Platform interface and also provides an API for common operations that may be needed for making calls.
+Such aspects as UI markup with styles and logic that handles them are fully managed by a connector and call providers that it offer.
+While provider can be registred in the system via declarative XML configuration, in runtime it relies on object instances offered by the connector to the core.

 A call connector, being a portal extension, registers a plugin of the core component `WebConferencingService`.
 Provider should be configured in the connector extension and extend `CallProvider` class.
 It is a programmatic entry point on the server-side for each provider.
-To make the provider work need implement required parts of the Java API and provide a configuration.
+To make the provider work need implement required parts of the Connector SPI (Java and Javascript parts) and provide a configuration to load it in running Platform server.

+A [template connector](/template) project already contains Maven modules with Web Conferencing dependencies and packaging.
+Copy template sub-folder to your new location and change its name to your connector name in source files and configuration, rename respectively package, class names and variables in the code.
+Complete the sources with a logic to work with your connector services.
+Add required third-party libraries to the Maven dependencies and assembly of the packaging.
+Then build the connector and use its packaging artifact as a connector extension.

 Extension configuration
 -------------

 Connector extension should depend on Web Conferencing extension in its `PortalContainerConfig` settings.
-The web app WAR needs following configuration in `META-INF/exo-conf/configuration.xml` file: use `PortalContainerDefinitionChange$AddDependenciesAfter` type to add itself as a dependency to the Web Conferencing (MyConnector from the template project here):
+The web app WAR needs following configuration in `META-INF/exo-conf/configuration.xml` file: use `PortalContainerDefinitionChange$AddDependenciesAfter` type to add the extension itself as a dependency to the Web Conferencing (_MyConnector_ from the template project here):

 ```xml
 <configuration xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"